 The Blackboard Instructor app helps you easily identify courses where you need to grade student submissions.
-Instructors and graders can review, annotate, and grade submissions and quickly publish the grades back to students on iOS and Android devices.
+Instructors and graders can review, annotate, and grade submissions and quickly publish the grades back to students.

 The initial release of the app's grading feature is available for assignments in Original courses only.
 At this time, your institution needs Blackboard Learn SaaS or Blackboard Learn 9.1 Q2 2018 CU4+.